Fire Safety: What Every Parent Should Know

 - Keep your outside grill at least three feet away from the side of the house.

 - Clean the lint screen of your dryer every time you use it, and turn the dryer off when you leave the house.

 - Use the correct bulbs for in light fixtures to prevent overheating.

 - Make sure kitchen and bathroom outlets are protected with GFCIs (Ground Fault Circuit Interrupters).

 In addition, experts recommend teaching kids the basics of fire safety.
 For example:

 - Teach your children to NEVER play with lighters, matches, or candles.
 (Playing with fire is the leading cause of fire-related deaths in preschoolers.)

 - Make sure your kids know how and when to call 911.
 Practice so they know what to do and say.

 - Develop a family fire escape plan, and practice it regularly (see below).
 When kids panic, their instinct is not to escape but to hide, which is the worst thing to do in a fire.

-- Visit these kid-friendly websites with your child.
-They're packed with puzzles and games that teach kids about fire safety:
+- Visit kid-friendly fire safety websites with your child.
+Puzzles and games that teach kids about fire safety: